Bannaventa: Description

 Bannaventa was a staging post for Romano-Celtic travellers and would have operated along the lines of the coaching towns of a later period along Watling Street.
 The town would have been a vital part of the road infrastructure of Roman Britain.
 The fortified town would provide a safe, warm resting place where provisions for the journey could be bought and horses and other livestock could be safely stabled overnight.
-The town would also provide some protection for the wider local allies in times of danger.
+A possible location for a Mansio (an Imperial hostel) or mutatio (a more basic staging post) was identified in a 2016 survey.
+The town would also provide some protection for the wider local allies in times of danger, and it would appear that in the late third century a smaller, more defensible area was enclosed within the south-west section of the town.
 Close to the town are other Roman sites, connected in time.
 These include the remains of a villa on the summit of nearby Borough Hill, another smaller settlement between Thrupp Lodge and Thrupp Grounds (Note: at grid reference SP 599651) and two other small homesteads, (Note: SP613638, SP608649) and a more western Roman villa (Note: at SP605649).

 Rediscovery

 It was not until the early 18th century that the site of Bannaventa was positively identified.
 Previously, sites at nearby Weedon Bec, Daventry's Borough Hill and even Northampton had been suggested.
 There have been many archaeological finds across the site including the discovery of a skeleton and numerous cremations in a Roman burial ground a little south of the boundary of the fortifications.
 Other discoveries include Constantinian coins, some foundations, stonework, and pottery; most were found in the early 18th century and they led to the definitive location of the town.
 More finds in the 20th century have been discovered and are listed below: